FLsandell/XGBquinoa/README.md

 jupyter

-The Jupyter notebook displays all the required python modules.
+The following python modules:
+pandas
+numpy
+hyperopt
+sklearn
+matplotlib

 <!-- Information about our group -->
 ## About the ICB